databendlabs/databend-docs/blog/2023-11-05-databend-weekly-118.md

 ### Support for Reading Delta Lake

-Databend currently supports mounting and reading data from Iceberg tables through the Catalog, and the next planned target is Delta Lake.
+After successfully incorporating support for mounting and reading data from Iceberg tables through the Catalog, Databend is gearing up for adding compatibility with Delta Lake.

 Delta Lake, initiated and open-sourced by Databricks, is a storage format that extends Parquet data files with file-based transaction logs, enabling ACID transactions and scalable metadata handling.
 Delta Lake is fully compatible with Apache Spark APIs and tightly integrated with structured streaming, allowing you to easily use a single data copy in both batch and streaming operations while providing large-scale incremental processing.